 Based on the official Proactol website, the supplement is “clinically proven,” yet the company doesn’t provide scientific evidence to support the claims.
 We found research stating the active ingredients in Proactol are ineffective.
 According to the Journal of the International Association for the Study of Obesity states, “results obtained from high-quality trials indicate that the effect of chitosan on body weight is minimal and unlikely to be of clinical significance.”
 At DietSpotlight, finding studies to link the formula to weight-loss claims is imperative.
 If a company can’t provide proof, we have concern.

 So, what’s the final take on this one?
 After taking a hard look at Proactol, we’ve reached conclusion.
-There are some positives like the time the company has been in business and that we located a few favorable customer comments, but we can’t recommend it because there’s no published scientific research supporting weight-loss claims.
+There are some positives like the time the company has been in business and that we located a few favorable customer comments, but we are hesitant about recommending it because there’s no published scientific research supporting weight-loss claims.
 We also find the reported side effects to be a little concerning.

 If you want to drop extra weight, we recommend going with a product with no known side effects, with a formula supported by published clinical research.

-One of the best supplements we’ve researched in 2015 is one called Leptigen.
-The product consists of a four-ingredient proprietary blend, which has been shown in published studies to help promote fat loss and enhance metabolism.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+The formula consists of a four-ingredient proprietary blend, which has been shown in published studies to help promote fat loss and enhance metabolism.
 Dieter’s aren’t mentioning negative side effects and reviews on the web show people are seeing excellent results.